ADVISORY BRITAIN-SOLSTICE/STONEHENGE -- APPROX TIMES / NO USE SOCIAL MEDIA --

 BROADCAST: ACCESS ALL / NO USE AFTER JUNE 19, 2021 / MUST NOT OBSCURE ONSCREEN LOGO / NO RESALES

-DIDGITAL: NO USE SOCIAL MEDIA PLATFORMS INCLUDING FACEBOOK, YOUTUBE AND TWITTER / MUST NOT OBSCURE ONSCREEN LOGO / NO RESALES
+DIGITAL: NO USE SOCIAL MEDIA PLATFORMS INCLUDING FACEBOOK, YOUTUBE AND TWITTER / NO USE AFTER JUNE 19, 2021 / MUST NOT OBSCURE ONSCREEN LOGO / NO RESALES

 EDIT RESTRICTIONS: